matteo1976/WebSite/README.md

 To change the loading text, Lines 219 & 222 of c64.css

+To change the page header Line 4 of index.html

 To change the redirection page Line 7 of index.html